Phil Heath lets

 Island.
 One of those on board was able to advise

-a relative in a brief mobile phone call that they
+a relative during a brief mobile phone call that they

 were in difficulties.
 It was a cold and